 We will take the earliest opportunity with as many of you as wish to go on a night or dawn paddle.

-1100'ish Stop for drink and topical background info
+De-camp, Resume your journey, Stop for drink/snacks and topical background info

-1530 Locate camp site, put up your tents.
-Tea and Cake o'clock
+Locate camp site, put up your tents, Tea and Cake o'clock

 You may notice some sculptures on your journey, and you can, if you wish, take the opportunity to express your artistic bent and produce a masterpiece of your own.

-take a leisurely Breakfast.
-Depart for Göteborg or another destination of your choice.
+light breakfast, before you depart for Göteborg or another destination of

-Paul and Jim enjoy the pleasures that travelling and playing on water brings.
+Paul and Jim enjoy the pleasures that travelling on water brings.
 They have many years of experience of living and working in the countryside and live in the Yorkshire Dales.
 They hold coaching qualifications awarded by the British Canoe Union covering the skills required for journeying on open water in canoes.
-Individually they also have other skills in mountaineering, caving, kayaking, sea kayaking and sailing as well as a good knowledge of things like plants, birds, fish and rocks.
-With more than one guide, you have the option to split the group some days depending on the weather and have more flexibility and variety in a journey.
+Individually they also have other skills in mountaineering, caving, kayaking, sea kayaking and sailing as well as a reasonable knowledge of plants, birds, fish and rocks, etc. With more than one guide, you have the option to split the group some days depending on the weather and have more flexibility and variety in a journey.
 Your guide(s) will be on hand to coach you in canoeing skills, pass on country skills and respond to your questions and suggestions, without being intrusive.

-This guided canoe venture has been developed with our host in Sweden- Bertil Anderson of Canodal- and the Swedish Tourist Board.
+This guided canoe venture has been developed with our host in Sweden- Bertil Anderson of Canodal.
 A journey begins at Ed at the Canodal base.
 There is every possibility that we will travel partly through Norway as the border is quite close.
 We will be collected from whichever destination is most appropriate and return by road to Ed.

 and we will reply to you.